VirusTotal/vt-graph-api/docs/_sources/quickstart.rst.txt

 .. seealso::

   Please check the :ref:`APIReference overview` to take more information about the errors that could be raised by this methods.

 Expansions
 ==========================

-An expansion is the action to get nodes related somehow to a node.
+An expansion is the action to get related nodes to a node.

 .. seealso::